Important Resources to Prevent Eviction

 - The above rent increases for past years that the landlord could have taken but did not.

 We know that this is confusing.
-Because the rules are new, we do not know what judges will say they mean.
 If you have questions or have received a notice to quit, you should call Pine Tree Legal Assistance.

 What are the rules about notices to quit?